-I have been commissioned with fellow artists: Ailís Ní Ríain, Carol Anne Connolly, David Stalling, Kennedy Browne and Robertina Šebjanič to create compelling stand-alone art works for radio broadcast in Ireland and Europe.
+I was commissioned with fellow artists: Ailís Ní Ríain, Carol Anne Connolly, David Stalling, Kennedy Browne and Robertina Šebjanič to create compelling stand-alone art works for radio broadcast in Ireland and Europe.
 I was an artist in residence on journey in August 2019 from Galway to Hamburg on the Celtic Explorer a research vessel which uses sonar to scan the seabed and I will developing the work whilst at sea.

 The project invites Irish and European listenership to rethink modern wireless imagination to reconnect with our ocean wilderness one of the last remaining unknowns.